 41. “Your Time Is Gonna Come”

-None of the songs from Untitled were released as singles, because no Zeppelin songs were released as singles.
+None of the songs from Untitled were intended to be released as singles, because Zeppelin didn’t set out to make singles.
 Zeppelin’s visionary manger Peter Grant —a 6-foot-5, 300-plus pound ex-wrestler whose menacing professional demeanor belied a gentle hand as a father and husband, the perfect physical manifestation of the Zeppelin essence — insisted against record company demands that avoiding pop hits would ultimately boost Zeppelin’s mystique.
-That the band took this stand from the time of their first record, in spite of songs like “Your Time Is Gonna Come” that could have been big on pop radio, is both courageous and canny.
+(Though in the U.S. the record company sometimes went against Zeppelin’s wishes and put out singles anyway.)
 As it turned out, Zeppelin arrived at precisely the moment that free-form FM radio became important in America, and their absence from the AM side made them superstars in the opposing format.
 Taking a stand against singles in order to become one of the most overplayed radio bands in rock history defines Grant’s strategic genius.

 40. “All My Love”